Beneath the subtitle “The Fall of Adam was included in the Divine plan” we find these words:

 “Yet God in no way compelled man to fall.
 He simply withheld that undeserved constraining grace with which Adam would infallibly not have fallen, which grace He was under no obligation to bestow” (Boettner, The Reformed Doctrine of Predestination, p.
 235).

 What’s with this concept of “constraining grace”?
 Well, it’s just another antichristian theory made up by those who hate the sovereign God of Scripture.
-Marc Carpenter elaborates on this fact:
+One writer elaborates on this fact:

 “But we have Calvinist authors and seminarians who make up all kinds of theories in order to justify their view of their god who doesn’t cause everything while remaining sovereign, and none of these theories has any basis in the Bible.
 They just had to concoct these fables, these fictions, about God, in order to make all their preconceived notions fit into the Bible’s clear teaching of God’s sovereignty.
 And they really don’t do a very good job of it.
 They use a lot of seminary-type words and phrases to try to impress people and get people to think they have this special knowledge of God, so we’re supposed to just defer to them, because, after all, they’re smarter and more well-read and have gone to highly-esteemed seminaries.
 But if you look at what they’re really saying amidst all the rhetoric, you’ll see that their house is built on sand.
 They have no biblical basis for their fabrications.”